cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/configure-schema-validation.md

 </Aside>

-Use the **API Shield** interface to configure schema validation which validates requests according to the API schema you provide.
+Use the **API Shield** interface to configure API Schema Validation which validates requests according to the API Schema you provide.

-Before you can configure schema validation for an API, you must obtain its API schema file.
-API Shield supports API schemas using OpenAPI Specification v3.
+Before you can configure Schema Validation for an API, you must obtain its API Schema file.
+API Shield supports API Schemas using OpenAPI Specification v3.
 The accepted file formats are YAML (files with a `.yml` or `.yaml` file extension) and JSON (files with a `.json` file extension).

 ## Use the API Shield interface

-To configure schema validation in the Cloudflare dashboard, follow these steps:
+To configure Schema Validation in the Cloudflare dashboard, follow these steps:

 1. Log in to your Cloudflare account Home page and click the zone containing the host you want to protect with mTLS.